When art has left a second sight,

 all sacred names left cold.

-Yet behind glass we drive on,
+Behind glass we drive on,

-missing calls of currawongs,
+missing calls of Currawongs,

-the fading land’s archaic lai.
+we barely ken the land’s archaic lai.